TellH/RecyclerTreeView/README.md

-- Add Child to TreeViewAdapter.
+- Add TreeNode to TreeViewAdapter.

 ```java
         List<TreeNode> nodes = new ArrayList<>();